DigitalChildHealth/Discovery-Alpha/README.md

 1. One or more prototypes
 2. Documented evaluations of the prototypes from both business and technical viewpoints
 3. A recommendation, with supporting evidence, of which prototype, if any, is the best viable option to progress to beta phase
-4. Documented design of the best viable option, in sufficient detail to support approvals by architecture governance